bfjnaude/cv/index.md

     -   Lamda, Elastics Cloud Compute and Elastic Container Service for running functions and containers
     -   API Gateway for RESTfull API hosting
     -   S3 & Cloudfront for website hosting
--   C, C++ and Lua for Windows in Visual Studio (5 years)
--   Server administration in Windows and Linux (5 years)
 -   HTML, JS & CSS (1+ year)
 -   ReactJS (1+ year)
 -   ISO 20248, x509 and asymmetric and symmetric cryptography (1+ year)